 The Rockets ended up dealing both incumbent point guard Goran Dragić and Lowry in pursuit of Landry Fields’ old New York running mate, Jeremy Lin.
-Don’t worry if that doesn’t seem particularly poetic yet — we’ll circle back to that later on.
+Don’t worry if that doesn’t seem particularly poetic yet — we’ll circle back to it later on.

 The cost was Gary Forbes and a future first round pick, and after a few days of insider reports, the deal was finalised on 11 July 2012.
 Kyle Lowry was officially a Toronto Raptor.

 It was pretty much universally agreed that this was an excellent consolation prize for Toronto.
-A player whose ability exceeded his production, whose untapped potential could be utilised for a few seasons before he chased his next contract elsewhere.
+A player whose ability exceeded his production; whose untapped potential could be utilised for a few seasons before he chased his next contract elsewhere.

 That’s not judgemental or fatalistic, of course, as Lowry himself has confessed that that was his intention from the start.

 “When I was traded to Toronto, I figured I’d do my thing and show my talents, but in two years I would become a free agent and I’d be gone,” he reflected in a 2016 article for The Players’ Tribune.
 “I didn’t try hard enough in the beginning to click with [then head coach] Dwane Casey.
 And Dwane was more comfortable with José Calderón and the style he played.”

 It sounded like more of the same disappointment for Lowry, just in a new landscape.
 The Spanish stalwart Calderón wasn’t a game-changer by any means, but he was a good hand: safe, familiar, and able to run Casey’s offence.
 Lowry was capable of shifting momentum when he wanted to, and was given the opportunity to do so — neither of which was assured in those early days in Toronto.